MansAlien/DFB_4.0_Summary/Ch_2-Hello_World_app.md

 <h1 align='center'>🔥 CH 2 🔥 <br> 👉 Hello World App 👈</h1>

 ## 1. Initial Set Up
+- all like the previous app
+- just don't forget to add the app to the settings: `settings.py`

 ## 2. HTTP Request/Response cycle
 #### 👉 note: from django 4 by examples book (he explain it better, just my opinion)